kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 - To check the network, use `hcloud network describe k3s`.
 - To look at the LB, use `hcloud loadbalancer describe traefik`.

-Then for the rest, you'll often need to login to your cluster via ssh, to do that, use:
+Then for the rest, you'll often need to log in to your cluster via ssh, to do that, use:

 ```sh
 ssh root@xxx.xxx.xxx.xxx -i ~/.ssh/id_ed25519 -o StrictHostKeyChecking=no